Hamiltonian reduction using a convolutional auto-encoder coupled to an Hamiltonian neural network: A non-linear Hamiltonian reduction method

 A typical loss functions history is shown in Figure \ref{fig: training losses example 2}: each loss function is represented multiplied by its weight.
 We first notice that the prediction loss function $\mathcal{L}^s_{\model}$ and the auto-encoder loss function $\mathcal{L}_{\AE}$ have the same magnitude and actually are almost equal: the error in prediction is mostly due to the encoder-decoder step.
 We keep this behavior by assigning them the same weight $\omega_{\model}=\omega_{\AE}=0.1$.
 This value is determined in proportion to the learning rate chosen below.
 As the prediction loss function $\mathcal{L}^s_{\model}$ is the most important one for the applications, we want it to dominate over the others.
 We therefore set the weight $\omega_{\modelr}=80$ so that the weighted reduced prediction loss function $\omega_{\modelr}\mathcal{L}^s_{\modelr}$ is about $10$ times smaller than the previous two.
 Finally, we want the weighted reduced stability loss function $\omega_{\stab}\mathcal{L}^s_{\stab}$ to act as a quality control that remains small compared to the other loss functions.
 To this end, we set $\omega_{\stab}=7\times 10^{-4}$ in order to make it about $100$ times smaller than the weighted reduced prediction loss.

 \paragraph{Gradient descent.} An Adam optimizer \cite{kingma2017adam} is used for the training.
 The learning rate follows the following rule:

 where the division operator stands here for the integer division, and $k$ is the train step.
 Thus, the learning rate is constant over 150 iterations, then decreases.
 It has an exponential decay with the shape of a staircase.
 In addition, we can reset this decay i.e. set $k=0$ at any time if we notice that the loss is reaching a plateau.
 The main goal of this reset strategy is to escape poor local minima of the minimization problem with a sudden large learning rate.
 On Figure~\ref{fig: training losses example 1} is shown a typical training and validation loss history as functions of the training step $k$ as well as the learning rate at each step.
-The resets enable to make the training loss go from $1\sci{-3}$ to $5\sci{-4}$ and then to $1\sci{-4}$.
-With the loss functions weights above-mentioned, we consider $1\sci{-5}$ to be a correct plateau value to stop the training process.
+The resets enable us to make the training loss go from $1\sci{-3}$ to $5\sci{-4}$ and then to $1\sci{-4}$.
+With the loss functions weights above-mentioned, we consider $1\sci{-5}$ to be a correct plateau value to stop the training process. \answerG{The training phase lasts from 1 to 3 hours on a shared NVIDIA Tesla T4 GPU.}

 \paragraph{Pre-processing} Data pre-processing is required to optimize the learning process.
 Here we use usual standardization techniques.

 \FloatBarrier